-Here are 10 things that are likely to happen during your very first in-car driving lesson.
+Here are ten things that are likely to happen during your very first in-car driving lesson.

 To legally be allowed to drive during your first in-car driving lesson, your instructor will ask to see your learner’s permit or student license.
-At DriversEd.com, you must carry it with you every lesson.
+At DriversEd.com, you must bring it with you to every lesson.